ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 ## Discussion

-While neural nets like Multilayer Perceptrons are more like "black boxes," we can look to some other models like **Logistic Regression** (82% accuracy) and **Random Forest** (87% accuracy) to see which features are most important in classification.
+Although the Multilayer Perceptrons was most performant on this dataset, the decipherability of the model is one major drawback.
+The neural network acts as a "black box," giving results that, although correct, are very uninterpretable.
+Looking into the other models, we find that their accuracy, precision, and recall are very comparable to that of the neural network, showing that the features we extracted from the data plays a much larger role than the archtecture of our models.
+Two models, **Logistic Regression** (82% accuracy) and **Random Forest Classification** (87% accuracy), provide easier ways to visualize which features are most important in classification.

 ![Comparison of Feature Importance](/discussion.png "Comparing feature importance between logistic regression and random forest models")